isaacnmm/pestpolicy-hugo2XX/content/posts/leafguard/index.md

 * **The Unique One-Piece Design:** Close-ups of the seamless, hooded aluminum gutter, highlighting the integrated cover.
 * **How it Works (Liquid Adhesion):** Animations or demonstrations showing water flowing over the curved hood and adhering to the surface, directing it into the gutter while leaves and debris fall off.
-* **Material Quality:** Emphasis on the heavy-gauge aluminum and ScratchGuard� paint finish, illustrating durability.
+* **Material Quality:** Emphasis on the heavy-gauge aluminum and ScratchGuard paint finish, illustrating durability.
 * **Installation Process:** Brief clips of professional installers custom-forming the gutters on-site, removing old gutters, and attaching the new LeafGuard system with hidden hangers.
 * **Benefits:** Visuals of clean, free-flowing gutters, preventing water damage to the home's foundation, siding, and landscaping.
 * **Customer Testimonials:** Homeowners sharing their satisfaction with the product and the elimination of gutter cleaning.